SheePop-dev/trivia-master-gulpin/README.md

 **[Play the game here!](https://sheepop-dev.github.io/trivia-master-gulpin/)** -->

-> **Want to host this?** Go to your repository Settings > Pages > Source: Deploy from a branch > Select `main` branch > Save.
+> NOTE FOR ONWER **Want to host this?** Go to your repository Settings > Pages > Source: Deploy from a branch > Select `main` branch > Save.
 Your game will be live at `https://sheepop-dev.github.io/trivia-master-gulpin/` in a few minutes!

 ## What's This?